Wondering when to prune fruit trees? In this blog, we explore which trees benefit most from winter pruning and when Read more

 Mohawk has a beautiful orchard with 23 recently planted apple and pear trees.
 Many of the trees are small.
 They were just a year or two old when they were planted in 2014.
 Others were very large trees that may have been five or six years old at planting.

-So, after our morning session indoors in which the students learned the principles of correct fruit tree pruning, we took our tools and went out into the orchard and we started to prune the trees.
+So, after our morning session indoors in which the students learned the principles of correct fruit tree pruning, we took our tools, went out into the orchard, and started to prune the trees.

 Our goals were:

 The younger trees in Mohawk’s Fennel Orchard were easier to prune.
-Their branches were softer and with correct annual pruning it will be easy to give these trees a healthy, open structure that will be ideal for optimal tree health and a generous harvest.
+Their branches were softer and with correct annual pruning, it will be easy to give these trees a healthy, open structure ideal for optimal tree health and a generous harvest.
 It will also be much easier to keep the trees a manageable size.
-Larger trees are harder to prune, maintain and harvest.
+When you find a large fruit tree for sale that is more mature, just remember that they are harder to prune, maintain, and harvest.

 As for yourself, will you choose to buy a more mature fruit tree for planting?
 Or might you consider planting a young whip from a specialist fruit tree nursery?
 It’s up to you.
 But if you want to learn more about how to select a fruit tree that will thrive in your unique conditions, check out Orchard People’s Certificate in Fruit Tree Care.